Super Bowl XV: Super Bowl pregame news and notes

+With the Eagles advancing to the Super Bowl, Philadelphia became the only North American city in which all four major sports teams played in their respective championships in one year.
+The 76ers lost to the Los Angeles Lakers in the 1980 NBA Finals, the Flyers lost to the New York Islanders in the 1980 Stanley Cup Final, and the Phillies defeated the Kansas City Royals in the 1980 World Series.

 In the days before the game, most sports writers were speculating over whether, if the Raiders won, NFL Commissioner Pete Rozelle would present the Vince Lombardi Trophy to the team's owner Al Davis.
 Prior to the season, the league declined to approve the Raiders' proposal to move from the Oakland–Alameda County Coliseum in Oakland, California to the Los Angeles Memorial Coliseum in Los Angeles.
 In response, Davis sued the NFL for violating antitrust laws.
 The conflict caused much friction between Rozelle and Davis.
 (The Raiders would eventually win the lawsuit, allowing the team to move to Los Angeles before the 1982 season.)

 Oakland became the first team to avenge a regular-season loss in the Super Bowl.
 The Eagles defeated the Raiders 10–7 on November 23 at Veterans Stadium.

 This game marked the first Super Bowl where both teams used the 3–4 defensive formation as their base defense.
 The Raiders were the first team to use the 3–4 in the Super Bowl in Super Bowl XI against the Minnesota Vikings, although the Miami Dolphins used a version of the 3–4 ("53 defense") in Super Bowl VI, Super Bowl VII and Super Bowl VIII.
 The 3–4 would be used by at least one team in every Super Bowl between Super Bowl XV and game XXVIII.

 The Raiders became the first team to appear in a Super Bowl in three different decades (1960s, 1970s and 1980s), having previously played in Super Bowls II and XI.

 As of Super Bowl LVIII, this is the earliest Super Bowl from which both coaches are still living, and the earliest from which either coach is still living following the death of Bud Grant in March 2023.